Hemorrhoid Banding in Illinois

 Find a ProviderWhat is hemorrhoid banding?

 Swollen veins located in the lower rectum or anus are called hemorrhoids.
 Hemorrhoids can be found internally within the rectum or externally on the anus.
 When the vein walls of the rectum or anus become thin, the veins can start to enlarge and protrude.
 Some hemorrhoids that have developed blood clots, thrombosed hemorrhoids, can cause pain and may need to be removed.
 Internal hemorrhoids that are causing excessive pain or other health issues can be removed through hemorrhoid banding.
-The providers at GI Alliance of Illinois regularly use hemorrhoid banding, also known as rubber band ligation, to assist patients in Chicago, IL Peoria, IL, and Normal, IL, dealing with the discomfort of hemorrhoids.
+The providers at GI Alliance of Illinois regularly use hemorrhoid banding, also known as rubber band ligation, to assist patients in Chicago, and Normal, IL, dealing with the discomfort of hemorrhoids.
 If you are struggling with painful hemorrhoids, request a consultation with a GI Alliance of Illinois provider near you to discuss hemorrhoid banding or other possible treatment options.

 How is hemorrhoid banding performed?